-There are ongoing legal proceedings in which the Company has been named as one of the defendants related to a land claim filed by the members of the Wolastoqey Nation declaring that the Wolastoqey Nation has Aboriginal title to the lands identified in the claim as the traditional lands of the Wolastoqey in New Brunswick.
-The defendants have brought several motions before the Court in the current fiscal year, some of which have been adjudicated and others that are still pending, which either have or should result in a narrowing of the issues before the Court.
+There are ongoing legal proceedings in which the Company has been named as one of the defendants related to land claims filed by both the members of the Wolastoqey Nation of New Brunswick ("WNNB") and eight of the nine Mi'gmaq First Nations in New Brunswick represented by Mi'gmawe'l Tplu'taqnn Incorporated ("MTI") (collectively, the "Land Claims").
+In both proceedings, the Plaintiffs are seeking a declaration of Aboriginal title to the lands identified in their Land Claims as the traditional lands of WNNB and MTI, respectively.
+The MTI Land Claim has not significantly advanced to date but the defendants in the WNNB Land Claim (other than the Company) have brought several motions and appeals before the Courts in the current fiscal year, some of which have been adjudicated and others that are still pending.
+These matters either have or should result in a narrowing of the issues before the Court.
 It is expected that Statements of Defences will not be filed by any of the defendants until all of the motions are resolved.
+One of the primary defendants, the Province of New Brunswick, is currently in discussions with both Plaintiffs to try and resolve these Land Claims.

-The Company may, from time-to-time, be involved in legal proceedings, claims and litigations that arise in the ordinary course of business.
-The Company believes these would not reasonably be expected to have a material adverse effect on the financial condition of the Company.
+The Company may, from time-to-time, be involved in legal proceedings, claims and litigations that arise in the ordinary course of business. the Company believes these would not reasonably be expected to have a material adverse effect on the financial condition of the Company.